santoshvandari/SimplePythonProjectCollection/ImageCompressor/Readme.md

-# PDF To Docx Conversion
+# Image Compression
-    This is the Simple Python Program that will convert the Collection of Images(.jpg) into the PDF(.pdf) File.
-You can modify the program to Convert the Other Images like .png,.jpeg,.svg.
+    This is the Simple Python Program that will help to compress your image according your need.
+It is desined to compress only .jpg image where you can modify the program to perform other kind of files(.JPEG,.PNG) also.

 ## Usage
 Follow the Given Steps to Setup in Your Local System.